Bringing disparate systems together

 The IPS standard covers relevant metadata (record author, attester, data custodian) as well as essential health data (medication summary, allergies and intolerances, problem list, immunisations, history of procedures, medical devices, diagnostic results) and further optional data sets.

-All our software services include optional out-of-the-box integration with OpenMRS, a best-of-breed Open Source electronic health record system that is used by more than 5,500 healthcare facilities in over 40 countries to provide improved healthcare to 12.6 million patients:
+Our metadata management tools in combination with the Smart on FHIR standard can assist streamline the integration between electronic health record systems such as OpenMRS, a best-of-breed Open Source system that is used by more than 5,500 healthcare facilities in over 40 countries to provide improved healthcare to 12.6 million patients.

-- Smart on FHIR – All integrations between S23M’s healthcare product lines and OpenMRS are done via FHIR standards, in particular Smart on FHIR.
-This means that the same integration code can interface with any other health IT systems, such as Cerner, Epic and other proprietary EMR systems, practice management software, laboratory systems, financial, and billing systems, among others, which also support the same FHIR resource types and APIs.
+The standards based approach allows the same integration code to interface with any other health IT systems, including Cerner, Epic and other proprietary EMR systems, practice management software, laboratory systems, financial, and billing systems, among others, which also support the same FHIR resource types and APIs.

 Our track record